mlevison/APR-Markdown-Export/post/be-better-with-better-data/index.md

   - "beyond-scrum"
   - "measurements"
 coverImage: "Example-Data-Team-Morale.png"
+excerpt: 'Data and metrics are _not_ synonymous.
+Let’s tackle that misunderstanding right out of the'
 ---

 Data and metrics are _not_ synonymous.
 Let’s tackle that misunderstanding right out of the gate.